Downer (animal): United States

 A longstanding issue is whether these animals are treated humanely or inhumanely by shippers, stockyards, and packers while they are being moved or held for slaughter.
-Legislation periodically is introduced in Congress to outlaw the sale or transfer of such animals, but livestock producer groups (who generally agree that livestock markets should not accept severely disabled animals) have long contended that their voluntary efforts to end harmful practices have already proven successful.
+Legislation periodically is introduced in Congress to outlaw the sale or transfer of such animals, but livestock producer groups have long contended that their voluntary efforts to end harmful practices have already proven successful.
 The 2002 farm bill (P.L.
 107-171, Sec.
 10815) required the USDA to investigate and submit a report on nonambulatory livestock, and to issue and enforce regulations, if deemed necessary, to provide for their humane treatment.

 Different jurisdictions have different rules about what can be done with a downer cow.
 In some jurisdictions the cow may be slaughtered without question.
 In others, downer cattle may not be slaughtered even if the cause is a physical injury.
 In the United States, meat inspection is usually an interstate commerce issue, and is regulated by the Federal Meat Inspection Act.
 Now all livestock auction barns are not allowed to take sick or downer cows because of the rulings that originated with the BSE "mad cow" crisis.